-The AERA Dissertation Grant application is now available!
-The application deadline is Thursday, January 15, 2015.
+AERA is no longer accepting applications.
+The application deadline was Thursday, January 15, 2015.

 With support from the National Science Foundation (NSF), the AERA Grants Program announces its Dissertation Grants competition.
 The program seeks to stimulate research on U.S. education issues using data from the large-scale, national and international data sets supported by the National Center for Education Statistics (NCES), NSF, and other federal agencies, and to increase the number of education researchers using these data sets.
 The program supports research projects that are quantitative in nature, include the analysis of existing data from NCES, NSF or other federal agencies, and have U.S. education policy relevance.

 AERA invites education-related dissertation proposals using NCES, NSF, and other federal databases.
 Dissertation Grants are available for advanced doctoral students and are intended to support the student while writing the doctoral dissertation.
 Applications are encouraged from a variety of disciplines, such as but not limited to, education, sociology, economics, psychology, demography, statistics, and psychometrics.

 The Governing Board for the AERA Grants Program has established the following four strands of emphasis for proposals.
 Applicants are encouraged to submit proposals that: ·